devhalimah/devhalimah.github.io/README.md

 # hotel-template

-A project from DSC FUTA.
+A project from DSC FUTA.<br>
-Hotel Template created with HTML5 and CSS3
+Hotel Template created with HTML5 and CSS3<br>
 Font used: Raleway